Skip to content

 SymptomFix

-Wrong colorsConvert to sRGB in scan app
+Wrong colorsConvert to sRGB in the scan app

 Multi-page TIFFSplit pages in scan software first